black-sheep-dev/harbour-sailhub/README.md

 ## Current state of development

 I did a complete refactoring of the app with pure QML.
 Some of the old functionality (<0.2.0) is actually missing, because of some limitations.
-One example is the ability to mark a single notification as read, because his needs the HTTP method PATCH which is not supported by XMLHttpRequest.
+One example is the ability to mark a single notification as read, because this needs the HTTP method PATCH which is not supported by XMLHttpRequest.

 ## Authentication with Personal Access Token
 To authenticate with GitHub API a personal access token is necessary.
 You can create one in developer settings on GitHub profile settings page.